 Surgical correction of any underlying genitourinary pathology (eg, benign prostatic hyperplasia [BPH], ureteric stricture, nephrolithiasis, tumors) or removal of foreign objects (eg, nephrostomy tubes, ureteral stents) may also help assist with eradication of the infection.

-A monobactam (not a beta-lactam) antibiotic that inhibits cell wall synthesis during bacterial growth.
+Clinical Context: A monobactam (not a beta-lactam) antibiotic that inhibits cell wall synthesis during bacterial growth.
 Active against gram-negative bacilli but very limited gram-positive activity and not useful for anaerobes.
 Lacks cross-sensitivity with beta-lactam antibiotics.
 May be used in patients allergic to penicillins or cephalosporins.

 Duration of therapy depends on severity of infection and should be continued for at least 48 h after symptoms resolve asymptomatic or evidence of bacterial eradication obtained.
 Doses smaller than indicated should not be used.